medly/configs/packages/jest-config-react/README.md

-# Medly jets config for react apps
+# Medly jest config for react apps

+## What is Jest?

+Jest is a delightful JavaScript Testing Framework with a focus on simplicity.

+## About

+Jest rules recommended by Medly to provide more configuration power to your react based web applications.

 > Shared [jest config](https://jestjs.io/docs/configuration)